AlessandroBarbiero/ImGui-f/README.md

 ImGUI_f::run(&update_function);
 ```

-The callback function will be called at each frame, place here the Dear ImGUI commands to display what you want.
+The update_function will be called at each frame, place here the Dear ImGUI commands to display what you want.

 Build the CMake project from the cmake-gui and run it.